Multidialogo/php-bollettini/hints.md

 Package *name* is the name the package will be available and generally speaking should be used as name space root in association with the *autoload* section.

-Composer discourage the usage of package names that do not reflect the root name of the namespace to load.
+PSR-4 standard discourage the usage of package names that do not reflect the root name of the namespace to load.

+Additional resources on php standard recommendation are availabe here [https://www.php-fig.org/psr/psr-4/](https://www.php-fig.org/psr/psr-4/).

 E.G.